hendrikmattern/hendrikmattern.github.io/_research/vessel_imaging.md

 Further, the integrity of (small) vessels is intertwined with diseases such as CSVD, ALS, and Alzheimer's.
 Hence, imaging and assessing them will improve our understanding of the diseases and, potentially, lead to new approaches for diagnostics and therapy.

 For vessel assessment, segmenting the vessel of interest is required.
-While an active field of research, ..
-3d hires
+While an active field of research, segmenting small vessels from high resolution 3D data is challenging (see our [vessel segmentation challenge](https://doi.org/10.7303/syn47164761)).

 # Scientific contribution & selected publications